 Stand back and look at your DE program and see how you can better integrate the classroom and on-track instruction.
 There are many ways of doing this.
 It may require instructor training, a complete rewrite of your curriculum, different scheduling, new presentation materials, online discussion tools or a combination of these things.
+One thing is for sure: every on-track instructor should have a written list of topics just discussed in the classroom session, along with specific objectives the student should be working on in their upcoming session.

-One thing is for sure: every on-track instructor as the students can and will use during their next on-track.
+Only teach as much as the students can and will use during their next on-track session or two.